 But the older I get (and the more children I have), the more tension I feel at Christmastime.
 How do I create Christmas traditions that are less about trees and stockings and gifts and more about a miracle in a manger?
 How do I strike a balance between nauseating consumerism and fun-sucking religion?

 In a season that so easily overwhelms, how can I slow down, lower my expectations, and point to the manifestation of Grace and Love in a way that both excites my kids and blesses others?

 Honestly, the answers to these questions are a work in progress.
 But one thing we started doing last year (halfway through December — holla) was an Advent Calendar.

 When I decided to do a calendar last year, I searched a while for printables but never really found one that a) I loved and b) was not beyond my abilities/craftiness/desired effort level.
 Either the activities were a little intense for my liking (too much baking if I’m being honest) or the content seemed a little empty.
 I ended up taking what I liked from several different places and fusing together my own.
 My goal was to create something simple and low-prep, yet thoughtful and meaningful.

-I figured since I hadn’t found one out there I liked, I’d make mine accessible to others that were looking for the same things.
+I figured since I hadn’t found one out there I liked, I’d make mine accessible to others who were looking for the same things.

 To give you an idea of what’s inside, here are the intro and a couple of sample pages: